 Vote instead, for them:

 Because by teaching them that we have a voice, we teach them that they have a voice.
-By teaching them that we have a say, we teach them that they have a say.
+By teaching them that we have a say, we teach them that they have a say in the midterm senate elections 2022 and more.
 We teach them that their voices matter, and that we have hope, and while we have hope, we have a future.

 Tell them they have a voice, so that they will never have to know what it’s like to not be heard, never have to know what it feels like to be disallowed, to be unimportant.
 Make them understand that when something is wrong, they are allowed, required to stand up for what is right, when someone is being trodden on, that they have a responsibility and a right to be the one to say “ENOUGH”.